 Book about Functional Behavioral Assessment for PBIS Schools

 In 2012, Dr. Filter published a book with Dr. MIchelle Alvarez, a school social worker, to promote a functional behavioral assessment approach to supporting student behaviors in schools.
 Please follow this link for more information and resources, including forms that are freely available for download.

-Staff Buy-In to PBIS
+Staff Commitment to Implement PBIS